rust-lang/cargo/doc/book/src/reference/unstable.md

     * [sbom](#sbom) --- Generates SBOM pre-cursor files for compiled artifacts
     * [feature-unification](#feature-unification) --- Enable new feature unification modes in workspaces
     * [lockfile-publish-time](#lockfile-publish-time) --- Limit resolver to packages older than the specified time
-    * [min-publish-age](#min-publish-age) --- Filters out dependency versions published more recently than a configured minimum age.
 * Output behavior
     * [artifact-dir](#artifact-dir) --- Adds a directory where artifacts are copied to.
     * [Different binary name](#different-binary-name) --- Assign a name to the built binary that is separate from the crate name.